jetbrains-academy/CppBasics/StandardLibraryEssentials/Templates/TemplateSpecialization/task.md

-Sometimes you will need to handle different types of template parameters differently.
+At times, you will need to handle various types of template parameters differently.

-For example, you may want to create a function that works with any type, but if the type is a pointer, you want to follow an alternative way.
-Fortunately, you can use template specialization to create a special version of the function for pointers, as well as for any other type.
+For example, you may want to create a function that works with any type.
+However, if the type is a pointer, you would prefer to follow an alternative way.
+Fortunately, with template specialization, you can create a special version of the function for pointers, as well as for any other type.
 To do so, you need to write a function implementation with a defined type, like this:
 ```cpp
 template <typename T>
 void print(T value) {